Defending LVLMs Against Vision Attacks through Partial-Perception Supervision: Background

 \subsection{Vision Attacks and Defense for LVLMs}

 As generative AI technology evolves, research and applications in visual-language models have seen significant growth in recent years.
 LVLMs (\emph{e.g.,} GPT-4 and Gemini-1.5-Flash), by integrating visual perception with natural language understanding, have achieved impressive results in many areas.
-Meanwhile, research on the safety of LVLMs has also garnered widespread attention.
-Existing research can be divided into two main types: \\ \textbf{Misleading Attacks and Defenses}. \citet{zhao2024evaluating} investigate targeted attacks on early image-to-text models. \citet{qraitem2024vision} propose a self-generated typographic attack to mislead LVLMs. \citet{chung2024towards} investigate misleading attacks on VLMs in autonomous driving scenarios.
+Meanwhile, research on the safety of advanced AI models has also garnered widespread attention \citep{guo2018countering, xie2018mitigating, xu2018feature, nie2022diffusion, lee2023robust, liao2024imperceptible,liu2024compromisingembodiedagentscontextual,cao2025scenetapscenecoherenttypographicadversarial,Huang_Liang_Li_Jia_Wang_Miao_Pu_Liu_2025,wang2025tokenproberjailbreakingtexttoimagemodels,wang2025comprehensivesurveyllmagentstack}.
+Existing research can be divided into two main types: \\ \textbf{Misleading Attacks and Defenses}. \citet{zhao2024evaluating} investigate targeted attacks on early image-to-text models. \citet{qraitem2024vision} propose a self-generated typographic attack to mislead LVLMs. \citet{chung2024towards} investigate misleading attacks on LVLMs in autonomous driving scenarios. \citet{kong2024patch} introduce an adversarial patch attack strategy that utilizes diffusion models to enhance the naturalness of the perturbations, effectively evading defenses from patch detectors.
 Additionally, an increasing number of red team benchmarks that incorporate misleading attacks have emerged \cite{zhang2024benchmarking, li2024red}.
 Existing misleading defense methods focus on supervised fine-tuning during the training phase \cite{li2024red, li2024one}.
-As LVLMs are increasingly integrated into systems like autonomous driving, along with the rapidly evolving challenges of such open domains, it becomes crucial and challenging to develop scalable defenses that ensure the robustness of LVLMs against misleading attacks. \textbf{Safety-Critical Jailbreak Attacks and Defenses}. \citet{shayegani2023jailbreak} achieve jailbreak attacks on LLaVA by accessing visual encoders and optimizing adversarial images. \citet{qi2024visual} explore the security vulnerabilities that arise from the introduction of the visual modality and break through the safety defenses of LVLMs using visual adversarial examples. \citet{gong2023figstep} propose FigStep, which converts harmful content into images through formatting to achieve jailbreak attacks.
-For jailbreak defenses, \citet{zong2024safety} perform finetuning on a safe instruction-following dataset. \citet{pi2024mllm} identify harmful responses through a detector and transform harmful responses into benign responses. \citet{wang2024adashield} defend against structured jailbreak attacks by adding defensive prompts to the input. \citet{sun2024safeguarding} achieve defense by input smoothing and output aggregating.
+As LVLMs are increasingly integrated into systems like autonomous driving, along with the rapidly evolving challenges of such open domains, it becomes crucial and challenging to develop scalable defenses that ensure the robustness of LVLMs against misleading attacks. \\ \textbf{Safety-Critical Jailbreak Attacks and Defenses}. \citet{shayegani2023jailbreak} achieve jailbreak attacks on LLaVA by accessing visual encoders and optimizing adversarial images. \citet{qi2024visual} explore the security vulnerabilities that arise from the introduction of the visual modality and break through the safety defenses of LVLMs using visual adversarial examples. \citet{gong2023figstep} propose FigStep, which converts harmful content into images through formatting to achieve jailbreak attacks.
+For jailbreak defenses, \citet{zong2024safety} perform finetuning on a safe instruction-following dataset. \citet{pi2024mllm} identify harmful responses through a detector and transform harmful responses into benign responses. \citet{du2024vlmguard} introduce a defensive approach that utilizes unlabeled data to detect and mitigate adversarial prompts targeting LVLMs. \citet{fares2024mirrorcheck} introduce a defense mechanism that detects adversarial inputs by checking cross-modal consistency via text-to-image generation. \citet{wang2024adashield} defend against structured jailbreak attacks by adding defensive prompts to the input. \citet{sun2024safeguarding} achieve defense by input smoothing and output aggregating.